 Resources are available if you are looking for help during your unplanned pregnancy.
 At Open Arms Real Choices Clinic, our compassionate team members are ready to help you find the solutions you need.
 Whether you want to learn the skills you need to care for your child or would like help navigating adoption, you won’t be alone on your journey.

-Whatever your inclination, it is essential that you take the time to make the right decision.
-Whatever decision you make will be one that you have to live with for the rest of your life.
-You are the one who will bear the responsibility and the consequences.
-For support and help, contact Open Arms Real Choices Clinic today and focus your sights on a hopeful future.
+No matter what you’re leaning toward, it’s important to take the time to make the right decision.
+The choice you make will be one you’ll have to live with for the rest of your life, and you’ll be responsible for the consequences.
+If you need support or assistance, please reach out to Open Arms Real Choices Clinic today and start focusing on a hopeful future.